 In many stores one will see catnip that has yellowed or lost most of its aroma, indicating that it has been just sitting in a warehouse for a couple of years.
 Nature United LLC secures its organic catnip from Washington State farmers where fresh catnip is cultivated without harmful pesticides to give your pet the healthiest experience possible.

 No. While our catnip is organically grown, with no pesticides or chemical fertilizers, Nature United and our manufacturers cannot claim our catnip is certified-organic by the government.
 By avoiding this costly and time-consuming certification process we pass on the savings to you, the consumer!

 All products on nature-united.com are not intended to diagnose, treat, cure, or prevent any disease.
-Products and statements have not been approved by the U.S. Food and Drug Administration and therefore are not intended to diagnose, treat, cure or prevent any medical condition.
-The information contained on this site is general in nature and is not meant to substitute for the advice provided by a medical professional.
+Products and statements have not been approved by the U.S. Food and Drug Administration.
+The information contained on this website is general in nature and is not meant to be a substitute for the advice provided by a licensed medical professional.